ArwynFr/actions-conventional-versioning/README.md

 ### Pattern
 Wildcard pattern used to add files in the release.

+### Whatif
+Used to run the action in what-if mode, that will calculate the new version without creating an actual release.
+This can be used to add the next-version number in the product source before build.
+If you want to run the action in what-if mode, you must set the value to `$true`.

+## Outputs
+### Current-version
+Current version found in the repository, format `1.2.3`.

+### Bump-type
+Type of version bumping, one of the following: `Breaking`, `Feature`, `Fix`.

+### Next-version
+Version number for the new release, format `1.2.3`.

 ## Example

 This action will create a release with artifacts for each commit on the master branch :